gardener/gardener/docs/extensions/provider-local.md

 All these pods need to be able to resolve the DNS names for shoot clusters.
 It sets the `.spec.dnsPolicy=None` and `.spec.dnsConfig.nameServers` to the cluster IP of the `coredns` `Service` created in the `gardener-extension-provider-local-coredns` namespaces so that these pods can resolve the DNS records for shoot clusters (see the [Bootstrapping section](#bootstrapping) for more details).

+#### Machine Controller Manager

+This webhook mutates the global `ClusterRole` related to `machine-controller-manager` and injects permissions for `Service` resources.
+The `machine-controller-manager-provider-local` deploys `Pod`s for each `Machine` (while real infrastructure provider obviously deploy VMs, so no Kubernetes resources directly).
+It also deploys a `Service` for these machine pods, and in order to do so, the `ClusterRole` must allow the needed permissions for `Service` resources.

 #### Node

 This webhook reacts on updates to `nodes/status` in both seed and shoot clusters and sets the `.status.{allocatable,capacity}.cpu="100"` and `.status.{allocatable,capacity}.memory="100Gi"` fields.